 Electronica takes form through Arca and Ana Roxanne.
 Arca is not as bombastic as their songs usually are, here finding repetition through specific chord changes and notes’ octave shifts, being as slight as possible to not take away from the relaxation that ensues Glenn-Copeland’s music.
 They add bells for ambience, but it’s further proof that only depth can be added to Keyboard Fantasies; nothing needs to be changed on “Let Us Dance.”
 Blood Orange, aka Dev Hynes, makes an appearance on the remix of “Sunset Village,” but he barely touches the song.
-Slightly underwhelming, it feels as if the big name has been brought to the project to give Beverly Glenn-Copeland a new generation’s worth of fans; people she has deserved all this time.
+Slightly underwhelming, it feels as if the big name has been brought to the project to give Beverly Glenn-Copeland a new generation’s worth of fans; people he has deserved all this time.
 Dev Hynes has played with bells and indietronica and new age pop on his last few projects, so reworking the mixing on “Sunset Village” makes it ever so warmer.

 Keyboard Fantasies Reimagined is not the end-all be-all project that gives a new take on the already near-perfect album from Beverly Glenn-Copeland.
 Instead, the project serves as an introspection from some of the most talented, independent artists, reliving a project that has inspired so much of their own work with minute changes that give Keyboard Fantasies a layer of depth that was not available at the time of its release.
 Do not go into this album searching for a better version of Keyboard Fantasies.
-Come with open ears, ready to understand the project through the eyes of her disciples.
+Come with open ears, ready to understand the project through the eyes of his disciples.